GSH-Open-source-projects/Esp8266-Home-Humidity-device/README.md

 or we can use some 555 Timer IC to create the 103KHZ frequency and trigger the Mosfet with it like described [here][17]:
 ![enter image description here][18]

+...

+# 5- Sending data to web-serers:

+[This post][6] could be used for asynchronous web server which is better that typical httpwebserver connection.

+Also can use Node-RED for better graphical web-page designing as described [here][19], and [here][20]:

 **To DO:**

 Write the 3th, 4th and 5th parts of its.

-Also we have one [telegram group][19] for more communication about this project for ourselves.
+Also we have one [telegram group][21] for more communication about this project for ourselves.

 **Thanks for your attention.**